Puppeteer API Reference for axe DevTools for Web

 })

-This method allows users to change where the usage metrics data are being sent to
+The setTrackingUrl() method allows users to change where the usage metrics data are sent.

 .setTrackingUrl(url: string)